 Support Local Farms and Farmers: Lush green hayfields, tidy rows of apple and pear trees, colorful plots of mixed vegetables, cows dotting the landscape – these are some of the scenes that make the Methow Valley dear to many of us.
 These agricultural lands have played an important role in the valley's economy and rural character for many generations.
 You can help sustain them by supporting local farms and farmers – check out our on-line directory Methow Grown.

 Wear Your Methow Conservancy Pride!
-We’ve produced some super-cool hats, t-shirts, and bags so you can show your support for conservation in the Methow.
+We’ve produced some fun hats, t-shirts, and sweatshirts so you can show your support for conservation in the Methow.
 We've got several styles and options to choose from!